Dimas4/Blog/README.md

 # Blog
 Welcome!
-It's my Blog!
-There you can do a lot of interesting things.
-Such us add new article, comments other, likes it and many other different things!
+This is my blog!
+Here you can do a lot of interesting things.
+For example, add new articles, comment on others, put on likes and do a lot more!